ejmeij/trec-kba/README.md

 Note that the ```tiny-kba-stream-corpus``` can be found in the [official toy KBA system](http://trec-kba.org/toy-kba-system.tar.gz).

 Type ```hadoop jar trec-kba.jar ilps.hadoop.bin.ToyKbaSystem --help``` for all possible options.

+## Changelog

+### 2012-09-24

+*   Added a class (ilps.hadoop.bin.RepackData) that converts the KBA data to block-compressed sequences files to speed up subsequent processing.
+It specifies the same key-value pairs as the ThriftFileInputFormat, just make sure to change the InputFormatClass to SequenceFileInputFormat.
+*   Updated Toy KBA System to the new output (without the date field)
+*   Added a flag (-f) to allow overwriting Hadoop data

 ## Issues